sharkymark/postgres/README.md

 **Running the Application:**

-1. Ensure the Docker containers are running (`docker-compose up -d`).
-2. Make sure you are inside the development container's shell.
-If you used VS Code's "Reopen in Container" feature, you are likely already there.
-Otherwise, use:
+1. Starting the devcontainer, installs Python dependencies and starts the Flask server.
+1. Alternatively, you can manually install the dependencies and run the Flask server.
+1. Run the Flask development server:
     ```bash
-    docker exec -it postgres_devcontainer-app-1 /bin/bash
-    ```
-3. Install the Python dependencies:
-    ```bash
     pip install -r requirements.txt
+    flask run --host=0.0.0.0 --port=5001
     ```
-4. Run the Flask development server:
-    ```bash
-    flask run --host=0.0.0.0 --port=5000
-    ```
-5. Open your web browser and navigate to `http://localhost:5000`.
+1. Open your web browser and navigate to `http://localhost:5001`.

+## Dev container
+This project uses a dev container to provide a consistent development environment.
+The dev container is defined in the `.devcontainer` directory and includes the following features:
+*  Python
+*  PostgreSQL
+*  Installs Python dependencies like Flask
+*  GitHub CLI and authenticates the user with the environment variable `GITHUB_PERSONAL_ACCESS_TOKEN`
+*  Aider and Goose AI coding agents
+*  Mounts `.gitignore_global` to the container's home directory
+*  Mounts the Postgres data directory to the working directory

 ## Resources